Norm Asbjornson College of Engineering

-The College of Engineering encourages students to gain professional experience related to their discipline that can complement and enhance their academic studies.
-To help gain professional experience, departments within the College operate a variety of cooperative education and internship programs.
-Most College of Engineering departments partner with regional and national companies to provide a structured program for qualified students.
+The Norm Asbjornson College of Engineering encourages students to gain professional experience related to their discipline that can complement and enhance their academic studies.
+To help gain professional experience, departments within the college operate a variety of cooperative education and internship programs.
+Most Norm Asbjornson College of Engineering departments partner with regional and national companies to provide a structured program for qualified students.
 Interested students should contact Career Services and their respective department offices for more information about these programs.

-The College of Engineering at MSU is committed to equal access to educational opportunities for all students.
+The Norm Asbjornson College of Engineering at MSU is committed to equal access to educational opportunities for all students.
 This commitment has led to nationally recognized efforts to help provide such opportunities.
 The Engineering Minority Program (known as EMPower) provides enrichment programs for pre-college students and focuses on customized retention plans and support of social and academic networks including scholarships for underrepresented students in Engineering and Computer Science fields.

-The EMPower program seeks to enhance outreach, recruitment and retention to increase the number of Native Americans who graduate from MSU with Engineering or Computer Science degrees.
+The EMPower program seeks to enhance outreach, recruitment and retention to increase the number of under-represented minorities who graduate from MSU with Engineering or Computer Science degrees.
 Our vision is to become firmly established as the premier institution of choice for Native American students in engineering, engineering technology and computer science in the northern Rockies and the northern Great Plains regions and to be a successful partner with Native American communities in developing the future workforce.